HitaloM/PyKorone/wiki/docs/modules/ai.md

 ### Rainbow sparkles and shininess

+> Sophie supports quite a few ways to use AI features. \
+> From a simple chat-bot, to the automatic translator.
+Have fun. \
+>   \
 > By using AI features you agree to the our Privacy Policy (/privacy) and third party AI services used. \
 > Please note that you can make a limited amount of AI requests per day.